 And that's just the high-level view of UCaas and SD-WAN’s bandwidth saving capabilities.
 Private circuit is no longer the be-all and end-all reaction to ballooning bandwidth needs.
 Like most technological concerns businesses face, ignoring the problem only makes it harder to deal with when it becomes impossible to ignore.
 If you're staring down an inadequate network, it's time to roll up your sleeves and find a way to make the network match the need.
 Your customers, employees, and organization at large deserve it.

 Is your network ready for an upgrade?
-Contact a Vonage Business representative.
+Our SD-WAN solution is now available for small and mid-sized businesses using the Vonage Business Cloud.